 Turning your house into an eco-friendly home is continually becoming an easier task.
-From updated and energy efficient appliances to the type of paint you put on your wall, more and more companies are creating products that fit an eco-friendly, child-and pet-friendly lifestyle.
+From updated and energy-efficient appliances to the type of paint you put on your wall, more and more companies are creating products that fit an eco-friendly, child-and pet-friendly lifestyle.
+Explore the eco-friendly lighting option.

-We often forget that interior and exterior lighting contribute to your home’s overall eco-friendly status.
+We often forget that interior and exterior lighting contribute to your home’s overall cruelty-free and eco-friendly status.
 For the longest time, incandescent bulbs were at the forefront of lighting.
-However, over the years, the call for more efficient and environmentally friendly light options have become apparent.
+However, over the years, the call for more efficient and environmentally friendly light options has become apparent.
 Today, we can choose from the vast array of LED, light-emitting diode, bulbs to fit our eco-friendly lifestyle.

 Have you considered switching your light bulbs to LED?
 Here’s why you should.